 Ser Ryon Reyne returns to King's Landing to wed Aleana Velaryon, securing more ships for Castamere.
 Soon after his father dies making him the Lord of Castamere.
 King Aeron Targaryen names Lord Reyne Lord Paramount and Warden of the West.
 Lady Aleana Reyne throws herself from a balcony to the floor of the throne room of the Red Keep.

 Lord Leoric Lannister of Lannisport arrives in King's Landing with much of his family to join, and begins work to repair the name of Lannister and commerce of Lannisport.

-King Aeron Targaryen calls the cousin of the late traitor Tytos, Ser Lancel Lannister to King's Landing to include him in his Kingsguard at the advice of Lord Commander Ser Ellery Trant.
+Lancel Lannister is added to the Kingsguard at the advice of Lord Commander Ser Ellery Trant.

-With the arrival of his brother Kaster and Almeria Lannister, tensions rise between House Banefort and House Reyne.
+Lord Reyne married Lyrra Lefford in exchange for Lord Lefford Allegiance to secure the pass into the Westerlands at the Golden Tooth.
+During this time Lord Julius Banefort arrives in Kings Landing to bend the knee to Castmere.
+With the arrival of his brother Kaster, tensions rise between House Banefort and House Reyne.
 Another bane of contention is Durandal Grey, a commoner from Vale turned Landed Knight.